 - On Competition - The third and final Michael Porter book in this list, it finishes fleshing out the overall field of Porterian strategic analysis.
 As with his other works, it is somewhat academic and isn't exactly leisure reading, but the payoff is more than worth the effort.

 - Good Strategy, Bad Strategy - a lot of people bandy the word "strategy" around, and a lot has been written on the topic.
 This work by Richard Rumelt dives into what "strategy" actually is, and helps explain what is and isn't actually strategy, and helps you to distinguish between good strategy and bad strategy.
 This is a great complement to all the Michael Porter stuff previously listed.

 - Business Model Generation: A Handbook for Visionaries, Game Changers, and Challengers - written by Alexander Osterwalder, this book is often recommended to founders of startups, but it has application inside any business... especially one which feels besieged and under fire from all directions, and which is desperately trying to find new ways to compete in an increasingly competitive environment.
 Competition isn't solely based on your products!
 You can also compete by altering your business model, and that is the essential discussion in this book: What is a "business model" and how to you create a new one?
 And how do you know if the new one is good?
 Read this book and you'll have some very powerful arrows in your quiver, in terms of presenting new strategic models for your enterprise.

 There are, of course, more than ten titles that I might recommend to a CIO, CTO or Director of IT (or to anyone in business for that matter).
 And while this list gets at some real essentials, it is by no means comprehensive.
 Please share your own suggestions, comments and observations in the comments on this post.
-And maybe we'll do a "part two" of this later, with more suggestions, and including some of your own recommendations.
+For even more great suggestions from the Fogbeam Team, see Part Two of our list.